KeiserCorp/Keiser.MSeries.BLE-Parser/README.md

-Keiser M3i Bluetooth LE Broadcast Parser
+Keiser M3i Bluetooth LE Broadcast Parser in C#
 ========================

 This parser library allows raw broadcast data to be parsed into a highly portable *Broadcast* object.